 To capture great travel images, you need to conquer any shyness you may have.
 It’s as simple as that.

 One of the biggest reasons you’re unable to take an excellent photo during your travels is because you’re too shy to approach, talk to, and photograph people in public places.
 Shyness is common, especially when you’re first starting, and one of the hardest aspects to overcome is photographing other people rather than just objects or places.

 But really, what’s the worst that can happen if you approach the situation respectfully and sensibly?
 If you feel you must take a photo of someone, ask them.
 They might say no or cover their faces with their hands – heck, they might even reply rudely.
 Say thank you and move it along if that’s the case.
 Honestly, most people are flattered when you want to take their photograph and will go out of their way to pose for you.
 Put in an effort to get to know them since they will be an integral part of your visual story.
 You will capture a breathtaking moment forever – and to think you almost missed it because you were too shy to ask.

 Not Understanding Your Camera

 One of the key differences between a general postcard-style travel photograph and another that speaks to the viewer with its angle and colors is that the latter captures something that an average tourist might miss.
 It could be a fleeting moment like when an overcrowded bus in India pulls away or when the waves at the beach hit the rocks just right.
-There are only mere seconds to take that perfect photo, and if you’re not familiar with your camera, you’ll most likely miss it.
+There are only mere seconds to take that perfect photo, and if you’re not familiar with your camera, be it a DSLR or mini drone with a camera, you’ll most likely miss it.

 Learn the bells and whistles of your DSLR so you can switch settings in an instant.
 Not knowing how your device works thoroughly is one of the biggest mistakes you can make as a travel photographer, but it’s also one that is easy to fix.